kudupudihemasri9/Ecommerce-Sales-Dashboard/README.md

 - Track customer satisfaction through ratings.
 - Analyze delivery efficiency and order trends.

----

----

 ##  Dashboard Preview

 <img width="1336" height="742" alt="image" src="https://github.com/user-attachments/assets/1399fdff-50e5-4837-9c97-c5e37d6850dd" />

----

-## 🚀 How to Use

-1. Download or clone this repository.
-2. Open **E-Commerce-Sales-Dashboard.xlsx** in Microsoft Excel.
-3. Enable editing if prompted.
-4. Use the slicers to interact with the dashboard.
-5. Explore the visualizations and insights.

----

 ## 💼 Business Value